Belize's Caribbean Cost

-Antigua was from 1543 to 1773 the capital of the Kingdom of Guatemala which then extended from Costa Rica to the Mexican Chiapas.
-The colonial city has suffered throughout its history from many natural hazards: earthquakes, floods, volcanic eruptions.
-After the great earthquake of 1773, the government decided to relocate the capital about 50 kilometers away.
+From 1543 to 1773, Antigua was the capital of the Kingdom of Guatemala which stretched then from Costa Rica to Mexican Chiapas.
+The colonial city suffered throughout its history of many natural disasters: earthquakes, floors, and volcanic eruptions.
+After the earthquake of 1773, the government decided to re-locate the capital about fifty kilometers in Guatemala City.

 Since then, time seems to have stood still in Antigua.
 The city is an open-air museum with more than thirty monasteries and convents and a cathedral.
 The cobbled streets adjoin the flowered patios of the colonial houses.
 One strolls along the arcades of the Central Park observing in the distance the volcanoes Fuego, Agua and Acatenango.
 There are small cafés, nightlife and craft markets.
 A must-see stop on your trip!

-In the east of the country, Lake Izabal is surrounded by tropical greenery.
-The region is home to a rich and varied fauna with more than 350 species of birds, monkeys, dolphins and manatees.
-The famous Río Dulce connects Lake Izabal to the Caribbean coast by flowing into Amatique Bay.
-Fort San Felipe reminds visitors that the region was regularly prey to pirate attacks.
+In the East, Lake Izabal is encircled by a tropical jungle.
+The region is home to a rich and varied fauna with more than 350 kinds of birds, monkeys, dolphins and manatees.
+The famous Río Dulce linkshe lake Izabal to the Caribbean coast through the Amatique Bay.
+The Colonial fort of San Felipe reminds visitors that the region was regularly subject to pirate attacks.